Igor Vovchanchyn: Bueno knockout

 In his next fight, Vovchanchyn fought Brazilian jiu-jitsu master Francisco Bueno.
 Vovchanchyn knocked Bueno out with a vicious combination, Bueno literally falling face first as he was being punched in the face.
-This knockout is still to this day considered one of the most brutal knockouts in the history of MMA – it even prompted the promoters of K-1 to give him $1,000 cash in the locker room and propose that he fought K-1 Champion Ernesto Hoost.
+The knockout is to this day considered one of the most brutal knockouts in the history of MMA – it even prompted the promoters of K-1 to give Vovchanchyn $1,000 cash in the locker room and propose that he fought K-1 Champion Ernesto Hoost.
 After this string of victories, Vovchanchyn became a huge favorite going into the Pride Grand Prix 2000.

 PRIDE Openweight Grand Prix 2000

 Vovchanchyn had been considered the top fighter in the sport for some years, and as commentators Stephen Quadros and Bas Rutten stated, he was likely the favorite to win the tournament.
 In the opening round he defeated Japanese professional wrestler Alexander Otsuka by decision and, in a rematch with Gary Goodridge, decisively won by knockout in an entirely stand-up fight.
 He reached the final of the PRIDE 2000 Openweight Grand Prix.

 Vovchanchyn then faced the number one pound for pound fighter in the world, Kazushi Sakuraba of Japan, who had beaten Royce Gracie earlier that night in a 90-minute bout, the longest in recent competitive fighting history.
 Though Sakuraba took him down and punched him, Vovchanchyn eventually grabbed a waist lock takedown and controlled the Japanese with strikes while Sakuraba covered up.
 After the fight was declared a draw and needed a second round to determine a finalist, Sakuraba's corner threw in the towel as he had just fought for 105 minutes and could not physically continue.
 Vovchanchyn won the fight via TKO (corner stoppage) and advanced to the last round.

 Vovchanchyn met powerhouse American wrestler Mark Coleman in the final.
-Coleman had the advantage, coming into the final match, as he bypassed the semi finals after his opponent, Kazuyuki Fujita, retired due to injury.
+Coleman had the advantage, coming into the final match, as he bypassed the semi-finals after his opponent, Kazuyuki Fujita, retired due to injury.
 Coleman kept the visibly tired Igor on the ground, and during the second 20-minute round, finished the fight by gaining a north-south position and repeatedly kneed Vovchanchyn the head, forcing Vovchanchyn to tap out.
 Igor later said that Coleman was the toughest opponent he faced up to that point.